 For Display embroidery hoops, these don't need to be able to tighten, so can be made from less flexible wood - which allows for a wider range of woods that can be used to make them since it doesn't need to be flexible.
 The reason these don't need to be able to tighten is that you can tighten the fabric when you fit it using stitching - which you can't do when you're working on a piece, because if you stitched it tight then you'd need to unstitch it to reposition the fabric!
 Display hoops come with a metal hanging ring instead of a screw top.
 The display embroidery hoops I sell are made from European beech wood.

-If you're looking for more information, I've written a short guide on how to choose and use an Embroidery hoop here
+If you're looking for more information, take a look at my short guide on how to choose and use an Embroidery hoop.

 I usually use a needle between sizes 7 and 9 for my embroidery, as they're best for working with 2 strands of thread, which is the number of strands I recommend using in my kits.